Our Planning Committee

-There are in Finchley several conservation areas and listed buildings.
-Barnet Council maintains a list of conservation areas here and of listed buildings here.
-Protecting these is especially important, and we are active members of the Council’s Conservation Area Advisory Committee.
+There are in Finchley several conservation areas and many buildings on national or local heritage lists.
+Barnet Council maintains a list of conservation areas here, of listed buildings here, and of locally listed buildings here.

-We keep a watch on what is actually happening on the ground, and sometimes draw the Council’s attention to apparent breaches of the rules, and press the Council to investigate and take enforcement action.
+We keep a watch on what is happening on the ground, and sometimes draw the Council’s attention to apparent breaches of the rules and press the Council to investigate and take enforcement action.

 If there is a planning proposal near you that is causing you some concern, or if you think planning rules are being broken, we should like to know, and may be able to help.
 In the first instance contact our Secretary, by sending an email to email@example.com